-3.15.1 SAHPRA's review process for new medicines and variations will permit for all units a maximum number of three response rounds.
-If the applicant fails to address the queries adequately by the third query round, the application will be tabled for rejection from the respective unit.
+- 3.15.2.1 The review process for new medicines and variations will permit for all units a maximum number of three response rounds.
+If the applicant fails to address the queries adequately by the third query round, the application will be tabled for rejection from the respective unit. - 3.15.2.2 Each response timeframe to Clinical and Quality queries should be no longer than 30 working days from the date sent to the applicant.

-- 3.15.2 Each response timeframe should be no longer than 30 working days from the date sent to the applicant - 3.15.3 Applicants may submit a written request for one extension of timeline for a response per response round and which may not exceed a further 30 working days - A query letter should be responded to within 30 working days.
+Each response timeframe to Inspectorate and N&S queries should be no longer than 10 working days from the date sent to the applicant.

+- 3.15.2.3 Applicants may submit a written request for one extension of timeline for a response per response round and which may not exceed a further 30 working days. - A query letter should be responded to within 30 working days.
 Applicants may request an additional period of up to 30 working days for providing their responses in writing to the Authority outlining their reasons.
 This request will however only be considered by the Authority if the applicant provides appropriate scientific justification.
-The Authority will review the justification for the additional period (up to 30 additional working days) for responding to a query letter following receipt of the Applicant's request and will grant such request in writing to the Applicant, only in the event that it is considered that this extension will enable the Applicant to respond fully to the queries raised.
-Extensions beyond 60 working days from the initial date of issue of a query letter would not normally be accepted. - 3.15.4 Note: If an applicant does not respond to the query referenced in 3.17.3 and does not communicate any request for extension, this application will be tabled for rejection. - 3.15.5 Applicants are encouraged to respond sooner than the expected response timeline.
+The Authority will review the justification for the additional period (up to 30 additional working days) for responding to a query letter following receipt of the Applicant's request and will grant such request in writing to the Applicant, only if it is considered that this extension will enable the Applicant to respond fully to the queries raised.
+Extensions beyond 60 working days from the initial date of issue of a query letter would not normally be accepted. - 3.15.2.4 Note, if an applicant does not respond to the query referenced in 3.15.1.3 or 3.15.2.3 and does not communicate any request for extension, this application will be tabled for rejection. - 3.15.2.5 Applicants are encouraged to respond sooner than the expected response timeline.